 Jamaica is a melting pot of different people and cultures, making it an excellent destination for employment or business.
 As many new industries develop, you may want to get in on the ground floor with an expansion to Jamaica.
 However, you will need talented employees to ensure your company is successful.

-Types of Jamaica Work Visas to Choose From
+Types of Work Visas in Jamaica

 All of your foreign employees will need a work permit to enter and work for your company in Jamaica.
 However, not all will need a visa, as some countries are exempt from Jamaica’s visa requirement.
 Currently, citizens of the US, Australia, Canada, and a number of other countries do not need a visa to enter Jamaica and stay for up to 90 days.
 Some visitors may be able to stay for up to six months depending on their country of origin.